Try These 8 Fermented Foods for Gut Health

 Sauerkraut is simply lacto-fermented green cabbage, which is fermented by a strain of bacteria found on cabbage called lactobacillus.
 Lactobacilli is present in soil (and therefore certain plant foods), as well as in some dairy products.

-Aside from being rich in probiotics, sauerkraut is also a good source of fiber, B vitamins, calcium, and magnesium.
+Aside from containing probiotics, sauerkraut also contains fiber, B vitamins, calcium, and magnesium.
 Many health experts recommend adding 1/4 cup of sauerkraut to one meal per day to improve the digestive system and promote clear, glowing skin.
-This is because the health of your gut is directly related to the health of your skin (a connection called the gut-skin axis).
+This is because the health of your gut is related to the health of your skin (a connection called the gut-skin axis).
 (4)

 Make Your Own: Homemade Sauerkraut in a Mason Jar